8 of the best beaches in Taiwan

-The tiny island is well known for its night markets and vibrant hiking in subtropical climates that make for great city-breaks, allowing both locals and travelers alike to escape the city grind.
-Yet, whilst hiking is an unofficial national sport where locals tackle more than 260 peaks over 3000m-high (9842ft), weekends are often spent by the sea too with residents jumping on a high-speed train for a quick dip in pristinely cool waters.
+The tiny island of Taiwan is well known for its night markets and vibrant hiking in subtropical climates, but not so much for its beaches.
+Yet, once locals have tackled more than 260 peaks over 3000m high, weekends are often spent by the sea when residents jump on a high-speed train for a quick dip in pristinely cool waters.

-With more than 1600km (995 miles) of coastline, there are golden and black-sand beaches in Taiwan’s north which are best for swimming, sunbathing and canoeing; whereas to the east, surfers find themselves in paradise without having to fight for gnarly waves.
+With more than 1600km of coastline, there are golden and black-sand beaches in Taiwan’s north which are best for swimming, sunbathing and canoeing.
+To the east, surfers find themselves in paradise without having to fight for gnarly waves.
 Whether you are looking for family-friendly beaches with a resort feel, surf spots or snorkeling activities, Taiwan’s beaches are well worth traveling for.
-Here are the best.
+Here's our pick of the best.

 1. Fulong Beach, New Taipei City